bz-technology/microphite/README.md

 --------

 Microphite is a tiny and fast, asynchronous graphite client.
-It can be called many times per second with minimal overhead (approx 6-8 microseconds per write/gather call on commodity hardware).
+It can be called many times per second with minimal overhead.
 It is synchronized internally and can be shared across threads.
+Both tcp and udp connections are supported.

 Usage